ESIPFed/forest-offsets-fires/README.md

 We published a [blog post](https://carbonplan.org/blog/forest-offsets-firms) on the addition of the satellite-derived near real-time data to our monitoring tool.
 We have also engaged with journalists about offset projects burning (e.g., [reporting on the Bootleg Fire](https://www.opb.org/article/2023/08/02/climate-change-carbon-offset-oregon/)).
 Lastly, we developed a [tutorial](tutorial/fire-monitoring.ipynb) about our workflow.
 We will present the results at the January 2024 ESIP meeting.

-## license

-All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed, but we request that you please provide attribution if reusing any of our digital content (graphics, logo, articles, etc.).

-## about us
+## CarbonPlan

 CarbonPlan is a non-profit organization that uses data and science for climate action.
 We aim to improve the transparency and scientific integrity of climate solutions with open data and tools.
 Find out more at [carbonplan.org](https://carbonplan.org/) or get in touch by [sending us an email](mailto:hello@carbonplan.org).

+## License

+All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed, but we request that you please provide attribution if reusing any of our digital content (graphics, logo, articles, etc.).